A Simple and Scalable Graph Neural Network for Large Directed Graphs: Related Work

-To address the aforementioned node classification task, existing studies have proposed a variety of methods including GNNs and methods using adjacency lists.
+To address the node classification task, existing studies have proposed a variety of methods including GNNs and methods using adjacency lists.
 We briefly explain their motivations and several key instances.
-We summarize the input of existing methods and \textsc{A2DUG} in Table \ref{tb:02_comparison}.

-\textbf{GNNs using feature aggregation in undirected graphs. } Feature aggregation is an effective approach to obtain node representations denoised by locally neighboring nodes, e.g., the average, sum, or max pooling of neighboring nodes, \seiji{specifically for homophilous graphs}\footnote{In homophilous graphs, nodes in the same class tend to be connected.}.
+\textbf{GNNs using feature aggregation in undirected graphs. } Feature aggregation is an effective approach to obtain node representations denoised by locally neighboring nodes, e.g., the average, sum, or max pooling of neighboring nodes, specifically for homophilous graphs.
 Feature aggregation is operated in graph convolution which has been proposed in \cite{kipf2017semi}.
 Since then, many successor GNN techniques \cite{monti2017geometric,hamilton2017inductive,velickovic2018graph,klicpera2018predict,xu2018powerful,zhu2020beyond,sign_icml_grl2020,zhu2021graph,shadow_GNN,maurya2021improving,chien2021adaptive} adopt feature aggregation in order to obtain node representations/embeddings suitable for various downstream tasks including node classification and link prediction.
+For example, SGC \cite{wu2019simplifying} simplifies GCN by removing nonlinearities between convolutional layers.
+SGC exhibits comparable performance to GCN while being computationally more efficient and fitting fewer parameters.
+Removing the nonlinearities between layers allows for feature aggregation to be performed prior to training learnable weights, enhancing the model's efficiency.
+This type of model is referred to as precomputation-based GNNs.
+GPRGNN \cite{chien2021adaptive} automatically learns generalized PageRank parameters associated with each step of feature propagation.
+The parameters depend on the contributions of different steps during the information propagation.
+FSGNN \cite{maurya2021improving} is a precomputation-based GNN that flexibly utilizes information from high-order neighbors while reducing the number of model parameters by decoupling the depth of feature propagation and the number of layers of neural networks.
+ACMGCN \cite{luan2022revisiting} applies both low-pass and high-pass filters for each node in a layer, and adaptively fuses the generated node embeddings from each filter.
 These GNNs do not directly use adjacency lists as node features and focus on only undirected graphs.